 From Michael Tyka’s Inceptionism gallery

-Likely this used a lot of research code and a lot of GPU cycles (both of which they had easy access to at Google).
+Likely this used a lot of GPU cycles.
 The question is, can we play with some of the ideas on our own (and on the cheap)?
 The answer is yes.

 I share complete instructions, and complete code for a baby (couple of evenings) version of related effects.
 Continue reading Neural net image salad again (with code)